-1st International School of Ostrava - mezinárodní gymnázium, s.r.o. is a Candidate School* for the International Baccalaureate Diploma Programme.
-This school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy —a commitment to high quality, challenging, international education that 1st International School of Ostrava believes is important for our students.
+1st International School of Ostrava - mezinárodní gymnázium, s.r.o. is a candidate school* for the International Baccalaureate (IB) Diploma Programme and pursuing authorization as an IB World School.

 It means that first DP cohort will begin its´ study in September 2021 if the authorization process goes well and successfully.